Contact: Visitor Center staff, 208-527-1335

 As summer winds down please join us for a Ranger guided walk or special presentations and events:

 Climb a volcano, explore a lava tube or join us for an evening presentation in the campground.
-Walks and talks are offered daily throughout the summer.
+Our full schedule of walks and talks are offered daily through September 7.
 Look for a detailed schedule at:http://www.nps.gov/crmo/planyourvisit/events.htm

 Join Idaho Department of Fish and Game biologist, Dave Musil for an entertaining and thought provoking presentation about the spectacular Sage-grouse.
 Find out why this bird species is being monitored closely at Craters of the Moon and throughout its range.
 Meet in the campground amphitheater.

 In 1970 Craters of the Moon became one of the first areas in the National Park System to be designated as a federal Wilderness area.
 Craters of the Moon contains vast areas where visitors have an opportunity to experience the earth as it was.